Brexit UK leaving UK - 40 FAQ by Donncha Hughes, Business Advisor

 39. How will driver licenses and car insurance cover be affected by Brexit ?

 This issue is also addressed under the National Brexit Readiness action plan under Connectivity, Transport and Travel.
-After the end of the transition period, UK driving licences will no longer be valid for persons living in Ireland.
+After the end of the transition period, UK driving licences will no longer be valid for persons living in Ireland – they can be easily exchanged.
+Driving licenses will be valid for short term trips in both jurisdictions.

 • Ensure employees hold a driving licence recognised in Ireland if needed for business purposes.